daila10/CIFO_Group21/README.md

 # CIFO group 21

-This repository contains code related to the SDP Algorithm and Plots for comparing different approaches.
+This repository contains code related to the Stigler's Diet Problem (SDP) Algorithm and Plots for comparing different approaches.

 # SDP Algorithm Directory
-The SDP Genetic Algorithm directory contains the implementation of a genetic algorithm for the SDP (Stigler's Diet Problem).
+The SDP Genetic Algorithm directory contains the implementation of a genetic algorithm for the SDP.
 The algorithm is designed to find optimal solutions that meet specific nutritional requirements while minimizing the cost of food items.

 ## File Structure
 SDP Algorithm/<br>